iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 # DaPars
 DaPars is a python-based model that directly infers the dynamic alternative polyadenylation (APA) usage by comparing standard RNA-seq.
 Given the annotated gene model, DaPars can infer the de novo proximal APA sites as well as the long and short 3’UTR expression levels.
-Finally, it infers the dynamic APA usages between two conditions will be identified.can infer the dynamic APA usages between two conditions.
+Finally, it identifies the dynamic APA usages between two conditions.

 The [paper](https://www.nature.com/articles/ncomms6274) is titled Dynamic analyses of alternative polyadenylation from RNA-seq reveal a 3′-UTR landscape across seven tumour types <br>